nordborn/go-errow/README.md

 Also, it puts the error to a stack of errors thanks to github.com/pkg/errors and you can also print the stack via formatted output `"%+v"`.
-Names of methods are similar to redefined methods of github.com/pkg/errors and provides similar (but in some cases not the same) interface.
+Names of methods are similar to redefined methods of github.com/pkg/errors and provide similar (but in some cases not the same) interface.
 You can replace github.com/pkg/errors to github.com/nordborn/go-errow but not in another direction